SURFnet/rd-sram-integration/README.md

 * `./scripts/testing-opencloudmesh.sh`.

 Then:
-* open the browser-in-a-browser that will be started on port 5800
+* Open the browser-in-a-browser that will be started on port 5800
 * log in to https://oc2.docker as marie / radioactivity
 * create a group called 'scientists'
 * log in to https://oc1.docker as einstein / relativity